stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 - Each stack accepts an *environment* variable.
 This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
 Characters must be in lowercase.
 It must have a maximum length of 10 characters.
 The content of the variable is deliberately undefined.
 - The *environment* variable should have no default value.

-#### instance_id
+#### variant

-- Each stack accepts a *instance_id* variable.
-This is a string that begins with a letter and end with a hyphen.
+- Each stack accepts a *variant* variable.
+This is a string that begins with a letter and ends with a hyphen.
 It should contain only alphanumeric characters and hyphens.
 Characters must be in lowercase.
 It must have a maximum length of 10 characters.
 This enables various use cases, such as testing, blue-green deployment and disaster recovery.
-- The *instance_id* should have a default value of an empty string.
+- The *variant* should have a default value of an empty string.
-- If you are using a Terraform workspace, the *instance_id* should be the name of the workspace.
+- If you are using a Terraform workspace, the *variant* should be the name of the workspace.

 ### Terraform Var Files